-The Meaning of Numbers: The Number 41
+Meaning of Numbers: The Number 41

 Rehoboam was the son of King Solomon.
 It was during the earliest days of his rule, when he was 41, that the united kingdom of Israel split into two pieces (1Kings 12).
 This split in 930 A.D., which was prophesied to occur (1Kings 11:29 - 39, 12:15), created the Kingdoms of Israel (ten tribes) and Judah (two tribes plus tribe of Levi).
 Rehoboam ruled over Judah's kingdom while Jeroboam ruled over Israel.

 Asa, one of the good kings over Judah, reigned for 41 years (910 to 869 B.C.).
 He had the third longest monarchy of Judah's twenty rulers (1Kings 15:10).
-Jeroboam II also ruled over the Kingdom of Israel for the same amount of official years (40 actual years, 2Kings 14:23).
+Jeroboam II also ruled over the Kingdom of Israel for the same number of official years (40 actual years, 2Kings 14:23).
 His was the longest reign of all those who took the throne over the northern ten tribes.

 Job 41, in the KJV, mentions a strange animal known as a leviathan.
 This creature is also described in Psalm 74 and 104 as well as Isaiah 27.
 This fearsome beast had a large tongue and a thick, impenetrable skin composed of scales.
 It was also quite strong, possessing a jaw with two rows of teeth that could not be forced open!